grattan/R_at_Grattan/Analysis.Rmd

 # Analysis

 _This chapter is still in development.
-Check back soon or hassle Will to finish it!_
+Check back soon or hassle Lachie to finish it!_